 Upon completion of the insulation, vapour barrier, framing, etc., Genuwine will provide you with our Final Dimensioning Guide, to instruct you and/or your building professional how to best secure field dimensions of your space.
 The more accurate these dimensions are, the more custom we can produce your wine cellar components.
 Depending on the scope of the project, a Genuwine Cellars representative may visit your project site for the purposes of procuring these dimensions.

 In the meantime, we will construct formal Climate Control Plans and Electrical Rough-In Plans.

-It is also in this stage that material samples can be sent, custom stain matches secured and photo-realistic renderings performed.
+It is also in this stage that material samples can be sent, and custom stain matches secured.

 Phase 6: Final CAD (Computer-Aided Design) Created

 Once Genuwine has received the final field dimensions of your space, we can begin the production of the “to-the-millimeter” architectural-grade CAD drawings that will precisely outline the exact fit and finish of your wine cellar as it will be in your exact space.
 Once this CAD drawing is complete, we will send it to you for your final verification.

 Phase 7: The Build